MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 ##### Packaged App
 Apps that are packaged using MSIX.
 Packaged apps give end-users an easy installation, uninstallation, and update experience.
 These run with package identity.
+Packaged apps can be installed through the Windows Store or Windows App Installer.

 ### Q